rkiel/npm-webpack-config-helper/README.md

 Utility to make it easier to construct your webpack config.
 It only supports the Webpack 2 config.

+This helper is based on the material presented in Stephen Grider's Udemy course [Webpack 2: The Complete Developer's Guide](https://www.udemy.com/webpack-2-the-complete-developers-guide/).

 ## Installation

 This module is distributed via **npm** which is bundled with **node** and should